 Figure 11.
-Velocity profile in parabolic flow
+Velocity profile in parabolic flow.

 Figure 12.
-Bulk flow profile for parabolic flow in a tube with circular cross-section
+Bulk flow profile for parabolic flow in a tube with circular cross-section.

-The flow in a cylindrical tunnel can be imagined as a series of concentric .cylinders. each travelling at a velocity that follows the parabolic profile in Figure 10.
+The flow in a cylindrical tunnel can be imagined as a series of concentric .cylinders. each traveling at a velocity that follows the parabolic profile in Figure 10.
 The maximum fluid flow will be the area of each cylinder multiplied by its velocity.
 The result has the profile shown in figure 11.
 Particles are embedded randomly at a uniform concentration in all the cylinders but the number of particles per second recorded by a counter will be most in the cylinders with the highest bulk flow.

 Particle Sizing Response